Phil Spector: Relationships and children

 Spector's first marriage was in 1963 to Annette Merar, lead vocalist of the Spectors Three, a 1960s pop trio formed and produced by Spector.
 He named a record company after Merar, Annette Records.
 Spector and Merar divorced in 1966.
 While still married to Merar, he began having an affair with Ronnie Bennett, later known as Ronnie Spector.
 Bennett was the lead singer of the girl group the Ronettes (another group Spector managed and produced).
 They married in 1968 and adopted a son, Donté Phillip Spector.
 As a Christmas present, Spector surprised her by adopting twins Louis Phillip Spector and Gary Phillip Spector.

 In her 1990 memoir, Be My Baby: How I Survived Mascara, Miniskirts And Madness, Bennett alleged that Spector had imprisoned her in his California mansion and subjected her to years of psychological torment.
-According to Bennett, Spector sabotaged her career by forbidding her to perform.
-She escaped from the mansion barefoot with the help of her mother in 1972.
+According to Bennett, Spector sabotaged her career by forbidding her to perform, and she escaped from the mansion barefoot with the help of her mother in 1972.
 In their 1974 divorce settlement, she forfeited all future record earnings and surrendered custody of their children.
-She alleged that this was because Spector threatened to hire a hitman to kill her.
+She alleged that this was because Spector had threatened to hire a hitman to kill her.

-Spector's sons Gary and Donté both stated that their father "kept them captive" as children, and that they were "forced to perform simulated intercourse" with Spector's then-girlfriend.
-According to Gary, "I was blindfolded and sexually molested.
+Spector's son Donté told The Daily Mail in 2003 that he and his brother Gary were "kept captive as children" and were "forced to perform simulated intercourse" with Spector's then-girlfriend.
+According to Donté, "I was blindfolded and sexually molested.
 Dad would say, 'You're going to meet someone,' and it would be a 'learning experience'."
-Donté described himself as coming "from a very sick, twisted, dysfunctional family".
+Gary subsequently rejected his brother's claims, stating of his father, "He was not a people person… [but] he shows in his own way that he cares."

-In 1982, Spector had twin children with his girlfriend Janis Zavala: Nicole Audrey Spector and Phillip Spector Jr. Phillip Jr. died of leukemia in 1991.
+In 1982, Spector had twin children with his girlfriend Janis Zavala: Nicole Audrey Spector and Phillip Spector Jr.; Phillip Jr. died of leukemia in 1991.
 On September 1, 2006, while on bail and awaiting trial, Spector married his third wife Rachelle Short, who was 26 at the time (Spector was 67).
 Spector filed for divorce in April 2016, claiming irreconcilable differences.
 They divorced in 2018.